Deepak7704/Open-SWE/README.md

 ## Overview

-OpenSWE is an autonomous software engineering agent that combines advanced AI techniques to understand and modify codebases intelligently.
+100xSWE is an autonomous software engineering agent that combines advanced AI techniques to understand and modify codebases intelligently.
 It uses a sophisticated pipeline that includes:

 - **Hybrid Search**: Combining BM25 (keyword-based) and vector embeddings (semantic) for optimal code retrieval
 - **AST Analysis**: Understanding code structure and dependencies using Abstract Syntax Trees